nathanaherne/cruisin/README.md

 The input for speed control on these controllers expect a voltage range between 0-5v, where 0v is full reverse, 2.5v is stop and 5v is full forward.
 I have seen some chinese controllers that require 0-12v, which creates problems for modern microcontrollers and digital potentiometers (most are maximum of 5v).

-### Controllers that do not work with digital potentiometers
+## Mobility scooter motor controllers that DO NOT work with digital potentiometers

 1. Dyanmic Controls Rhino - Blue in color (does not work)
 2. PG Drives Solo - Black and Silver versions (intermittantly)